 That had been my son’s rebuff every time I tried to help him—and thank goodness, he pushed my help away.

 But then something wonderful happens when I hold back: They find ways to fix the mistake.
-They try a new tactic, or try another day.
+They try a new tactic or give it a go another day.
 And they learn to deal with their frustration and bounce back when they feel down.

 In other words, they learn from their mistakes.